ohare93/claude-setup/README.md

 - Add learnings to `docs/best-practices.md` as you discover them
 - Update templates when you find better patterns
-- Sync changes back with `./scripts/sync.sh`
+- Edit agents/commands directly in repo - changes auto-sync via plugin system

 ### Version Control Everything

 - This repo should be in version control (jj/git)
 - Track changes to understand what works
 - Revert when experiments don't pan out
+- Commit improvements to agents, docs, and templates

 ### Document the "Why"